 I believe this document was changed from public to private.
 Our solr merge mechanism had an issue:

 It has been fixed.
 I will ask Bryce to index this document.

-#5 Updated by Jing Tao about 3 years ago
+#5 Updated by Jing Tao over 3 years ago

 - Status changed from In Progress to Resolved

 Bryce confirmed that the object was switched from public readable to private readable.
 Chris reindexed it ant it still is public readable.

 So this bug relates to the fixed one:

 Our solr index merge mechanism will merge existing system metadata fields back to the new solr doc which doesn't have the fields.
 See this case, the isPublic field doesn't exist in the new solr doc, but it does exist in the existing record in the solr server.
 So it merged this field back.
 The bug was fixed.